Site icon Our Breathing Planet

 Mountain Chicken Physical Description

-Along with its somewhat distinctive name, the Mountain Chicken stands out from its many relatives for another reason.
+Along with its somewhat distinctive general name, the incredible Mountain Chicken also stands out from its many relatives for yet another reason.
 That status occurs due to the sheer size of the amphibian.
 In point of fact, this impressive animal ranks as one of the largest of all known frogs.

-It also, much like many amphibians, displays a moderate degree of the physiological characteristic of sexual dimorphism.
-In its particular case, this trait manifests itself in terms of physical size.
+It also, much like many amphibians around the world, displays a moderate degree of the physiological characteristic of sexual dimorphism.
+In its particular case, though, this trait manifests itself in terms of size.
 This tendency further mimics that of a large percentage of frog species.

-Males of the amazing Mountain Chicken typically reach a slightly smaller size than their female counterparts.
-Exceptional individuals, usually females, attain lengths of as much as 8.7 in (22 cm).
-These also weigh as much as an incredible 2.2 lb (1 kg).
+Males of this amazing product of evolutionary processes typically reach a slightly smaller size than their female counterparts.
+Exceptional individuals, however, usually females, reach lengths of up to 8.7 in (22 cm).
+These same individuals also often weigh as much as an amazing 2.2 lb (1 kg).

-Most specimens, however, reach slightly smaller, though still quite surprising, sizes.
-A more typical adult size, in fact, equals between 6.7 – 7.1 in (17 – 18 cm).
-That nonetheless still qualifies this marvel of Nature as an exceptionally large variety of frog.
+Most specimens of this marvel, though, typically attain slightly smaller, though still quite surprising, measurements.
+A typical adult size, in fact, equals between 6.7 – 7.1 in (17 – 18 cm).
+That fact nonetheless still qualifies this true marvel of Nature as an exceptionally large variety of amphibian.

-Its coloring also develops extremely variable since it seems Nature loves variety.
+The coloring of the Mountain Chicken also develops extremely variable since it seems Nature loves variety.
 Consequently, individuals may be numerous colors.
 These include brown, barred, or spotted on the upper body.
-The sides and lower body typically show a shade of orange yellow.
+The sides and lower body typically show a light shade of orange yellow.

-The body of this fascinating animal further develops as relatively robust and strongly muscled for its kind.
+The body of this fascinating animal addtionally develops as relatively robust and strongly muscled, compared to most others of its kind.
 Perhaps most noteworthy of all is the presence of a large spur on each of the male’s thumbs.
 These the creature evolved to grasp the female during mating.

 Source: https://bit.ly/2ZkeldL Photo: TimVickers Public Domain Image